KeskoSenukaiDigital/assignment/assignment.md

 ### Task:
 Create iOS application which shows user's books lists.

 Main app screen should show a list of user's books lists in a vertical scroll.
-Each list should shows up to 5 books in a horizontal scroll.
+Each list should show up to 5 books in a horizontal scroll.
 Tapping button "ALL" should show a screen with all the books of that list in a vertical scroll.
 Tapping a book should show that particular book's details screen.

 ### Requirements:
 - Each screen should have a way to to refresh content.